 When we laugh and play we have more energy, are more creative and more flexible.
 Our problems seem less overwhelming.
 In our culture play has been thought of as frivolous or a waste of time.
 But play renews us, preparing us for work.
 Years ago, Norman Cousins, former editor of the Saturday Review of Literature, used laughter to overcome pain.
 When he was ill with a disease of the connective tissues he discovered that watching old Marx Brothers movies and reruns of Candid Camera TV shows allowed him to be pain free for several hours afterwards.

+If you don’t laugh very often, study someone who does and imitate that person.
+Learn to find humor in the events of each day and use humor to lighten your relationships others.
 Notice what makes you laugh.
 Perhaps you have a favorite comic strip.
 Clip it out and post it to prolong your laughter.
 Also look for books, TV programs or movies that make you laugh.
-You can even try YouTube - waterbed prank, and watch a hilarious video.

 Do not grieve, for the joy of the Lord is your strength.
 Nehemiah 8:10